-- (1) The amounts in this column for fiscal 2015 consist of the Photovoltaics Sale Bonuses and the Telecom Sale Bonuses paid to the executives during fiscal 2015.
-For a description of the Photovoltaics Sale Bonuses and the Telecom Sale Bonuses, please see the discussion in the "Compensation Discussion and Analysis" above. - The amounts in this column represent the grant date fair value of the stock awards granted to the Named Executive Officers during the applicable fiscal year, as determined in accordance with FASB Accounting Standards Codification No. 718 "Compensation Stock Compensation" (without regard to estimated forfeitures related to a service based condition).
-Assumptions used in the calculation of these amounts are set forth in footnote 15 to the Company's audited financial statements for the fiscal year ended September 30, 2013, included in the Company's Annual Report on Form 10-K filed with the SEC on December 9, 2013, footnote 16 to the Company's audited financial statements for the fiscal year ended September 30, 2014, included in the Company's Annual Report on Form 10-K filed with the SEC on December 12, 2014, and footnote 15 to the Company's audited financial statements for the fiscal year ended September 30, 2015, included in the Company's Annual Report on Form 10-K filed with the SEC on December 14, 2015, respectively.
-These amounts reflect the Company's accounting expense for these awards and do not necessarily correspond to the actual value that will be recognized by the Named Executive Officer. - (3) The amounts in this column for fiscal 2015 consist of the non-equity incentive plan compensation paid to the executives for fiscal 2015 pursuant to the 2015 Bonus Plan.
-For a description of the 2015 Bonus Plan, please see the discussion in the "Compensation Discussion and Analysis" above. - (4) Mr. Rittichier was hired as Chief Executive Officer of the Company effective January 3, 2015. - (5) Dr. Hou and Mrs. Van Berkel terminated employment effective January 2, 2015. - (6) Mr. Gomez terminated employment effective February 27, 2015. - (7) Consists of \$7,596 for payment of continuing health benefits. - (8) Consists of severance payments in an amount of \$334,440 pursuant to the Hou Separation Agreement; consulting fees in an amount of \$64,548; and \$7,596 for payment of continuing health benefits. - (9) Consists of severance payments in an amount of \$174,479 pursuant to the Van Berkel Separation Agreement; and \$7,596 for payment of continuing health benefits. - (10) Consists of severance payments in an amount of \$129,589 pursuant to the Gomez Separation Agreement; consulting fees in an amount of \$50,603; and \$2,592 for payment of continuing health benefits.
+- (1) The amounts in this column represent the grant date fair value of the stock awards granted to the Named Executive Officers during the applicable fiscal year, as determined in accordance with FASB Accounting Standards Codification No. 718 "Compensation Stock Compensation" (without regard to estimated forfeitures related to a service based condition) ("ASC 718").
+Assumptions used in the calculation of these amounts are set forth in footnote 16 to the Company's audited financial statements for the fiscal year ended September 30, 2014, included in the Company's Annual Report on Form 10-K filed with the SEC on December 12, 2014; footnote 15 to the Company's audited financial statements for the fiscal year ended September 30, 2015, included in the Company's Annual Report on Form 10-K filed with the SEC on December 14, 2015; and footnote 13 to the Company's audited financial statements for the fiscal year ended September 30, 2016, included in the Company's Annual Report on Form 10-K filed with the SEC on December 7, 2016, respectively.
+These amounts reflect the Company's accounting expense for these awards and do not necessarily correspond to the actual value that will be recognized by the Named Executive Officer. - (2) The amounts in this column for fiscal 2016 consist of the non-equity incentive plan compensation paid to the executives for fiscal 2016 pursuant to the 2016 Bonus Plan.
+For a description of the 2016 Bonus Plan, please refer to the "Compensation Discussion and Analysis" above. - (3) Mr. Kim was hired as Chief Financial Officer of the Company effective June 20, 2016. - (4) Mr. Weinswig resigned his employment as Chief Financial Officer of the Company effective June 20, 2016. - (5) Represents a sign-on bonus received by Mr. Kim upon commencement of his employment with the Company, which he will be required to repay to the Company if he terminates his employment without good reason within one year of his hire date. - (6) Pursuant to the terms of Mr. Weinswig's employment agreement, all of his then-unvested outstanding equity awards were scheduled to become vested in June 2016 upon his termination of employment.
+Notwithstanding the terms of his employment agreement, as a result of the Company's negotiations with Mr. Weinswig, he agreed to waive the accelerated vesting of his fiscal 2016 equity award.
+Accordingly, in June 2016, the unvested portion of this grant, valued at a grant date fair value under ASC 718 of \$191,276, was canceled. - (7) Consists of \$10,692 for payment of continuing health benefits and \$5,806 of matching contributions by the Company under its 401(k) plan.
+Amounts reported for 2015 have also been updated to include the 401(k) matching contributions. - (8) Consists of \$2,709 for payment of continuing health benefits and \$704 of matching contributions by the Company under its 401(k) plan. - (9) Consists of severance payments in an amount of \$320,000 pursuant to Mr. Weinswig's employment agreement; \$37,000 for payment of continuing health benefits, and \$3,900 of matching contributions by the Company under its 401(k) plan.
+Amounts reported for 2015 have also been updated to include the 401(k) matching contributions.